 As it turned out Israel did not have a king until Samuel's day, which was a little over three hundred years later, but the Israelitish people should still be following the instructions laid out in this document, referencing it for guidance.

 Deuteronomy 12:32 “Whatever I command you, be careful to observe it; you shall not add to it nor take away from it.”

-He is making sure that He closes us in every area of possible change to something that He has given to us.
+He is making sure that He closes us in to every area of possible change to something that He has given to us.
 God will brook no changes to Deuteronomy, that is very clear.
 This is why Jesus stated in Matthew 5,